MycroftAI/mark-ii-hardware-testing/minimal-pi-os/README.md

-# Minimal Mark II with Raspberry Pi oscillate
+# Minimal Mark II with Raspberry Pi OS

 Setup script and pre-compiled binaries for using Mark II microphone and speaker in Raspberry Pi OS Lite 64-bit (bullseye).